 The flavour is complex and rich too, but unlike the aroma it’s quite light and I found it hard to pick out individual flavour notes.
 There’s a slight bitterness that suits the tea – it’s not unpleasant – and the overall sensation it provokes is a soothing one.

 I loved the texture of the tea: very silky and smooth over your tongue.
 It doesn’t catch in your throat and there’s a rich, warm sweetness in the aftertaste that’s like dates, figs or sultanas.

-It was certainly enjoyable however it felt somewhat incomplete.
+However, although it was certainly enjoyable, it felt somewhat incomplete.
 It didn’t wow me and I didn’t find myself wishing I could have another cup in the weeks that followed.

 Dark, rich and malty Assam teas are a favourite of mine and I couldn’t help but compare What-Cha’s Argentina Misiones to their Assam offerings.
 It falls short.